celeritas-project/celeritas/doc/appendices/administration.rst

 set out in the SciDAC project management plan (PMP).
 These roles should be reflected in the different teams and/or access restrictions in GitHub.

-Leadership team member
-   The "leadership team" comprises the PIs and capability leads in the PMP, or their designated proxies who work directly on the Celeritas code.
-They are responsible for the long-term and big-picture project goals, and they ensure that project milestones are met.

 Code lead
    The code lead is the "core capability lead" described in the PMP and is responsible for steering the technical implementation of the codebase to